-The contractor shall be responsible for implementing the provisions under the ESMP.
-The final version of the ESMP, with updated actions based on the technical design and specifications provided by the TD&TA Consultant, will be approved after the contribution of the public, collected during public disclosure and consultations and organized during the technical design phase.
-Once the contract is signed, with the ESMP acting as an annex, the Contractor can bring contributions to the plan, following negotiations with the E&S experts within the PIU and the TD&TA Consultant.
+The Contractor shall be responsible for implementing the provisions under the ESMP.
+The final version of the ESMP, with updated actions based on the technical design and specifications provided by the TD&TA Consultant, is approved after the contribution of the public, collected during public disclosure and consultations and organized during the technical design phase.
+Once the contract is signed, with the ESMP acting as an annex, the Contractor can bring contributions to the implementation of the plan, following negotiations with the E&S experts within the PIU and the TD&TA Consultant.